St. Joseph Office

 During her free time, Adriana enjoys volunteering with Special Olympics, spending time with her husband, son, family, and friends, and enjoying all the fun outdoor activities that come with living in the beautiful state of Michigan.

-Bridget Chadwick - Resident is originally from the Chicago area, but currently resides in Northern Michigan.
+Bridget Chadwick - CPO is originally from the Chicago area, but currently resides in Northern Michigan.
 She began her residency in the Traverse City office in August 2017 to become a board eligible prosthetist, orthotist.
 Bridget graduated from Saint Louis University with her Bachelor of Science in Pre-Occupational Therapy.
 After graduation, she began an Orthotic and Prosthetic internship at the Rehabilitation Institute of Chicago (AbilityLab).
 She graduated with her Masters of Orthotics and Prosthetics at Northwestern University Prosthetic Orthotic Center, in 2017.
 Bridget's aspirations to become a certified prosthetist orthotist stems from a background and personal history of dealing with the field.
 Bridget's older brother wore AFOs as a child and witnessing his progression and the support provided by his Orthotist is what inspired Bridget to make this a career.
 She believes there are not many jobs where you can truly combine patient advocacy with art and science – so she is very fortunate to have joined the Teter family.